 NW Educational Services District 189

 Fidalgo Shoreline Academy, sponsored by Friends of Skagit Beaches, is designed to encourage you to care for and protect our local marine and shoreline environments.
-Your day will include an inspiring keynote address and three interesting breakout sessions for you to choose from, including an interpretive walk along the Anacortes waterfront.
+Your day will include an inspiring keynote address and three interesting breakout sessions of your choice.

 Testimonials from the 2017 FSA:

 "Interesting, inspiring, useful!"
 "I loved learning about my local community"

 "The speakers were great - they really knew there subjects..."

 "Coming together with like-minded people, learning and sharing - it was fantastic..."